BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    In PalmettoBUG, a ‘project’ typically refers to an imaging-based experiment that is processed all within in a single computer directory.
-As in, a replicate of a data analysis in PalmettoBUG whose *image processing*, *segmentation*, *analysis*, etc. occurred in an entirely separate folder from the original would be a separate “project”, despite only being a replicate.
+As in, a replicate of a data analysis in PalmettoBUG whose :ref:`image-processing`, :ref:`segmentation`, :ref:`Analysis`, etc. occurred in an entirely separate folder from the original would be a separate “project”, despite only being a replicate.

+.. _region-measurement:
 Region Measurement
 ^^^^^^^^^^^^^^^^^^

-   This is the step in the program where cell *segmentation masks* + images are converted into single-cell data that can be written as csv or *FCS* files.
+   This is the step in the program where cell segmentation :ref:`masks` + images are converted into single-cell data that can be written as csv or *FCS* files.
 Specifically, pixels with all the same value in the masks are treated as ‘cells’, and their spatial / shape